Hannah Lim: Career

+Partnership with Ye Quan for Canada and South Korea

 Early years

-Lim began learning how to skate at around age four.
-After years of training in singles, she opted to switch to ice dance in the summer of 2019, partnered with Ye Quan.
+Lim began learning to skate around age four.
+After years of training in singles, she opted to switch to ice dance in the summer of 2019, partnering with Ye Quan.
 They were admitted to the Ice Academy of Montreal, a prestigious training school headed by Canadian coaches Marie-France Dubreuil and Patrice Lauzon and Frenchman Romain Haguenauer.
 The team competed domestically in Canada for two seasons, before opting to switch to represent South Korea internationally.
 Lim called the move "a 'thank you' gift" to her parents for their support of her skating career, while the Chinese Canadian Quan added "I was happy to represent South Korea with her."

 2021–22 season: International junior debut

 Lim/Quan made their Junior Grand Prix debut for South Korea at the 2021 JGP France I, the first of two Junior Grand Prix events held in Courchevel, France in August.
 The team placed fourth in the rhythm dance, but overtook Czechs Mrázková/Mrázek in the free dance to finish third overall, standing on the podium with American gold medalists Wolfkostin/Chen and their former Canadian domestic rivals Makita/Gunara.
 Lim/Quan's bronze medal was the first medal for an ice dance team representing South Korea at an ISU Grand Prix series event at either the junior or senior levels.
 At their second assignment, the 2022 JGP Russia, Lim/Quan placed fifth in the rhythm dance and sixth in the free dance to finish sixth overall.

 The team next competed at the 2022 South Korean Junior Championships in January, where they won the junior national title by a 52-point margin over Kim/Lee.
 As a result of their placement, they were named to the South Korean team for the 2022 World Junior Championships in Tallinn.

 At the World Junior Championships, Lim/Quan were seventh in the rhythm dance, but rose to fourth in the free dance to improve their overall standing to sixth place.
 Their finish matched Kim/Minov's placement in 2014 as the highest finish for a South Korean ice dance team at a World Junior Championships.
 Lim called it "an amazing experience."